orsonteodoro/gcf2/profiles/gaming/README.md

   - Unhardened mostly everything.
 This was a common practice in 1990s to 2000s decade.

-  - Selective per-package hardening.
+  - Selective per-project hardening.
 This was a common practice in 2010s decade.

   - Harden everything on by default.
 This is the distro default today (2020s) and common practice in rolling distros, but it then as we discuss later